A guide to ‘Purchase Necessary’ promotions

 Phone and Text competitions

-- Most magazines and newspapers have gone down the text entry route to get revenue – some texts can cost £2 or more, but this means that entry numbers will be low!
+- Most magazines and newspapers have moved from postal entry to text entry for their prize promotions to increase their revenue – some texts can cost £2 or more, but this means that entry numbers will be low!

-- Check T&Cs for call cost – sometimes it’s well hidden.
+- Check T&Cs for the call or message cost – sometimes it’s well hidden!

 - Beware text comps advertised in local papers or on local radio – they might actually be hosted across nationwide publications, meaning a slim chance of winning.